Difference between Micro, Small & Medium Enterprises and their Validity

 - Small enterprises and their validity

 Small enterprises exist almost in every industry.
 They can range from convenience stores to small manufacturing plants.
 It can be a local bakery that employs 10 people or a manufacturing unit that employs 50 people.
-Additional types of small scale enterprises includes privately owned restaurants, law firms, inns, drycleaners, engineering and architectural firms.
+Additional types of small scale enterprises include privately owned restaurants, law firms, inns, dry cleaners, engineering, and architectural firms.

 - Medium enterprises and their validity

 The category of medium scale enterprises is made up of enterprises which employ fewer than 250 persons.
 These enterprises emerge from the slow and steady growth of successful small businesses.
-As a company earns more revenue, it starts keeping aside the capital required for buildings, equipment and recruitment of more employees.
-This eventually creates a bridge between small business and big corporations.
+As a company earns more revenue, it starts keeping aside the capital required for buildings, equipment, and recruitment of more employees.
+This eventually creates a bridge between small businesses and big corporations.

 Categorization of MSME’s in terms of investment and turnover for Manufacturing and Service industry (Please note the MSME registration is not available for trading entities)

 |Classifications||Manufacturing & Service Sector|